10 Powerful Tips to Lose Weight After 50

 For the record, everyone fasts while they sleep!
 That takes care of most of the fasting.
 If you are not snacking after dinner, 12 hours is easy to achieve.

-Here’s where I may differ from some intermittent fasting proponents.
-I don’t go by a set time.
 If I am truly hungry after 12 hours, I eat.
 If I’m not, I eat later.
 My usual length of time is about 13 to 14 hours.
 If I’m just a tiny bit hungry, I might push it out a little longer.

 There’s a lot of good research-backed reasons to not eat for a period of time.
 This can also help regulate your insulin response.